-During October 2017 your present insurance company should confirm their renewal plans and rates for the 2018 calendar year.
-We hear Anthem will not be renewing individual plans in many counties.
-You may need to find other coverage.
+During October 2018 your present insurance company should confirm their renewal plans and rates for the 2019 calendar year.
 Open Enrollment will give you a chance to change coverage.

-OPEN ENROLLMENT for 2018 will begin November 1, 2017 and will end on January 31, 2018.
+OPEN ENROLLMENT for 2019 will begin November 1, 2018 through December 15, 2018 for an effective date of January 1, 2019.
 Certain Qualifying Events can open the door for coverage off cycle, or special enrollment.

 Hello, I’m Melissa Shaw, CFP® owner of Accent Insurance Brokerage.
 I can help you figure out the U.S. health insurance maze.
 There are a lot of changes happening right now, as we implement the Patient Protection and Affordable Care Act, also known as PPACA, ACA and Obamacare.

 In January 2014, the ACA required that most U.S. citizens and legal residents be enrolled in health coverage that meets minimum essential standards.
 Those who do not have coverage may have to pay a penalty.
 This is to ensure that people can take advantage of the health and financial benefits of insurance, but also to make it possible to implement many of the insurance market reforms included in the Affordable Care Act.